arcticmatt/nextjs-hasura/README.md

-Reusable template for Next.js projects.
+Reusable template for Next.js projects that use Hasura.

-Sets up TypeScript and eslint.
+Firebase auth + Relay + Hasura.